Juniper/libslax/doc/more-statements.rst

 the rest of that line is ignored.
 This allows scripts to be invoked directly by name on a unix command line.

-See :ref:`slaxproc-arguments` for details about the slaxproc utility argument handling and the "#!" line.
+See :ref:`slaxproc-pound-bang` under :ref:`slaxproc-arguments` for
+details about the slaxproc utility argument handling and the "#!" line.

 Additional details are available at the following site: